mskandalis/gqnli-french/README.md

 **ACL:**

+Maximos Skandalis, Richard Moot, Christian Retoré, and Simon Robillard.
+2024. *New datasets for automatic detection of textual entailment and of contradictions between sentences in French*.
+2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024), Turin, Italy.
+European Language Resources Association (ELRA) and International Committee on Computational Linguistics (ICCL).

+And

 Ruixiang Cui, Daniel Hershcovich, and Anders Søgaard.
 2022.
 [Generalized Quantifiers as a Source of Error in Multilingual NLU Benchmarks](https://aclanthology.org/2022.naacl-main.359).
 In *Proceedings of the 2022 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies*, pages 4875–4893, Seattle, United States.
 Association for Computational Linguistics.

 # Acknowledgements